min2ha/ukwa-site/content/target/69115/index.en.md

   "subject": "Religion/Theology"
 }

-# Our Lady of Sorrows & St. Pius X

 Site of two Scottish Roman Catholic parish churches located in Fintry (Our Lady of Sorrows) and Douglas (St. Pius X), Dundee.